Corporate Governance

 The four persons appointed as outside directors satisfy the requirements for independent directors as stipulated by the Financial Instruments Exchange.
 They have been designated as independent directors of the Company because it has been determined that there is no risk of conflicts of interest with general shareholders.

-In addition, we have adopted a corporate auditor system, in which a four-person structure that includes two outside Audit & Supervisory Board members audits the management of directors.
+In addition, we have adopted a corporate auditor system, in which a five-person structure that includes three outside Audit & Supervisory Board members audits the management of directors.

 The Management Advisory Council was established as a forum for the candid exchange of opinions related to such matters as management issues, appointment and dismissal of management, nomination of candidates for director and Audit & Supervisory Board member, and compensation for management and directors.